 If the individual plant parts are powered from different mains supplies, differences may occur in the ground potential which may corrupt the data transmission.
 In this case repeaters could be used to provide a potential separation.
-(See chapter 4.)

 3.1.6 Minimum cable length between two PROFIBUS DP nodes